Refining the nonlinear modelling of primordial oscillatory features: Partial relaxation of limit

 As anticipated, the computation was performed with a phase of $\varphi_\mathrm{log} \neq 0$.
 While this would have resulted in a more extensive calculation, it would not have been significantly more challenging or different from what we have done.
 In that case, one simply needs to express the oscillating function in~\cref{eq:nth_derivative} as

-The initial term is identical to that which was previously studied, with the exception of the multiplication by the constant $\cos\round{\varphi_\mathrm{log}}$.
-The second term is analogous to the first, differing only in the sign changes.
+The first term on the right hand side is identical to that which was previously studied, with the exception of the multiplication by the constant $\cos\round{\varphi_\mathrm{log}}$.
+The second term is analogous to the first, differing only in the sign.
 Given that the operator in~\cref{eq:operator_action_2} is linear, it is feasible to compute the two terms separately and subsequently add the results together.
-By summing the two results, weighted by the corresponding phase functions, and combining the trigonometric functions using~\cref{eq:phase_separation}, it is possible to recast the result in the same form as~\cref{eq:operator_action_2}, with the phase appearing in the argument of the sine and cosine functions in the second line, showing that this result is unaffected by the phase.
+By summing the two results, weighted by the corresponding phase functions, and combining the trigonometric functions using~\cref{eq:phase_separation}, it is possible to recast the result in the same form as~\cref{eq:operator_action_2}, with the phase appearing in the argument of the sine and cosine functions in the second line, showing that this result is unaffected by the presence of a phase.

 For the next step of the computation, let us break~\cref{eq:operator_action_2} into two parts.
 We begin by analyzing the first term, namely

 The $2n$ scalar products in~\cref{eq:term_1} can be rewritten as